Boosting Your MetabolismSkip to the navigation

 What to do

-When you eat more calories than your body burns in a day, they're stored in your fat cells as body fat.
-So if your goal is to lose weight, you need to eat fewer calories, burn more of the calories you eat, or both.
+When you eat more calories than your body burns in a day, they're stored mainly in your fat cells as body fat.
+So if your goal is to lose weight, you need to eat fewer calories, burn more of the calories you eat, or even better, do both.

 You can think of this in terms of boosting your metabolism.
 To boost your metabolism and help manage your weight:

 - Be more active.
 When you exercise, your metabolism speeds up.
 For a few hours afterward, it stays slightly higher.
-And over time, daily exercise builds muscle.
+And over time, regular exercise builds muscle.
 The more muscle you have, the more of a boost your resting metabolism gets.
+And remember that any added physical activity makes a difference in your health.

 - Eat smart.
-That means trying to eat less fat and eating more fiber, complex carbohydrate (carbs), and water—which you find in fruits, vegetables, whole grains, and low-fat meat and dairy.
+That means eating less fat and eating more fiber and complex carbohydrate (carbs)—which you get from fruits, vegetables, and whole grains.
+Eat lean meats and low-fat dairy products.
+And drink water instead of sugary drinks.
 For each snack or meal, include a little fat and some protein along with carbs.
 Also limit alcohol and sugar, which have lots of calories but offer no nutrition.

 - Keep track of how you eat.
 Write down everything you eat and drink.
 Count up the calories you've eaten at each meal and snack.
 Then use this data to decide if your portions are the right size.
 Check to see if you are eating a variety of foods.
-You might find that making a few small changes will help you eat a healthy, balanced diet.
+You might find that making a few small changes will help you eat healthy.

 - Eat a little before you get active.
 If you can, have a snack before you go out for that vigorous walk.
-It revs up your metabolism, which makes you burn a few more calories when you exercise.1
+It gives you energy so you can enjoy the activity.

 Other Works Consulted